Algebraic models for equivariant rational homotopy theory for discrete groups: Introduction

 In order to achieve this we adopt Elmendorf's insight \cite{Elmendorf,MarcStephan} that one can model genuine $G$-equivariant homotopy theory via simplicial presheaves on the orbit category $\OG$.
 More precisely, the category of contravariant functors from $\OG$ to simplicial sets, endowed with the projective model structure, is Quillen equivalent to the genuine model structure on the category of $G$-simplicial sets (which is in turn Quillen equivalent to the analogous model category of $G$-topological spaces).

-The following unifying definition will be very helpful: if $\C\rightleftarrows \D$ is a Quillen adjunction and $\C_0\subset \C$, $\D_0\subset \D$ are full subcategories, we say it is a \emph{partial Quillen equivalence for the subcategories $\C_0$ and $\D_0$} if it satisfies the natural hypotheses that guarantee that the derived adjunction $\Ho(\C)\rightleftarrows \Ho(\D)$ between homotopy categories restricts to an equivalence of categories on the full subcategories on the objects of $\C_0$ and $\D_0$, respectively.
+The following unifying definition will be very helpful: if $\C_0\subset \C$, $\D_0\subset \D$ are full subcategories and $\C\rightleftarrows \D$ is a Quillen adjunction, we say it is a \emph{partial Quillen equivalence on $\C_0$ and $\D_0$} if it satisfies the natural hypotheses that guarantee that the derived adjunction $\Ho(\C)\rightleftarrows \Ho(\D)$ between homotopy categories restricts to an equivalence of categories on the full subcategories on the objects of $\C_0$ and $\D_0$, respectively.
 Most importantly, the derived unit (resp. counit) on the objects of the corresponding subcategories must be weak equivalences.
-See \cref{def-partial} for details.
+See \cref{sect-partial} for details.
 This simple definition serves to capture in a streamlined way the type of equivalence obtained by Bousfield--Gugenheim between rational Kan complexes and cdgas, and the type of equivalence obtained by Buijs--Félix--Murillo--Tanré between rational Kan complexes and cdgls.

-In view of the above, to give cdga models or cdgl models for $G$-equivariant spaces, we should consider their categories of $\OG$-indexed presheaves with the projective model structure.
-Indeed, an adjunction $\C\rightleftarrows \D$ induces an adjunction $\C^I \rightleftarrows \D^I$ by composition, where $I$ is any small category, and if the former is a Quillen equivalence of model categories, then the latter is so, too, with the projective model structure.
-Since our examples are \emph{partial} Quillen equivalences, we need the following previous result.
+In view of the above, to give cdga models or cdgl models for $G$-equivariant spaces, we can consider their categories of $\OG$-indexed presheaves with the projective model structure.
+Indeed, an adjunction $\C\rightleftarrows \D$ induces an adjunction $\C^I \rightleftarrows \D^I$ between functor categories, where $I$ is any small category, and if the former is a Quillen equivalence of model categories, then the latter is so, too, with the projective model structures.
+Since our examples are \emph{partial} Quillen equivalences, we first prove the following result.
+See \cref{lem-sciarappa} in the text for details on the technical conditions.